Washington Bucket List: 26 Things to do in Washington State

 Soos Creek Trail

-While hiking on this trail, you would get beautiful views of the Lake Meridian and the forests, besides seeing wildlife.
+While hiking on this trail, you would get beautiful views of Lake Meridian and the forests, besides seeing wildlife.

 It is an amazing place to get closer to nature.
 Lake Meridian is a great place for a family picnic.